ModernFlyouts-Community/ModernFlyouts/docs/contribution_workflow.md

 # Contribution Workflow

-You can contribute to WinUI with issues and PRs.
+You can contribute to ModernFlyouts with issues and PRs.
 Simply filing issues for problems you encounter is a great way to contribute.
 Contributing implementations is greatly appreciated.

 Please make sure you have some basic knowledge in git and GitHub workflow.